notro/rpi-build/README.md

 The script reports some errors: ```Broken pipe```.
 This does not affect the functionality.
 Please make an [issue](https://github.com/notro/rpi-build/issues) if you know how to fix it.

-These packages is also needed:
+These packages are also needed:
 ```text
 sudo apt-get --yes install git build-essential libncurses5-dev
 ```